smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 1. Make sure the device and the SDL emulator are on the same network.
 1. If you are running an SDL Core emulator on a virtual machine, and you are using port forwarding to connect your device to the virtual machine, the IP address should be the IP address of your machine hosting the VM, not the IP address of the VM.
 The port number will be `12345`.
 1. Make sure there is no firewall blocking the incoming port `12345` on the machine or VM running the SDL Core emulator.
 Also make sure your firewall allows that outgoing port.
-1. Your SDL app will not work when the device app is in the background, because the OS will terminate any background tasks after a short amount of time.
+1. Your SDL app will not work when the device app is in the background, because the OS will terminate background tasks after a short amount of time.
 This is not an issue with production IAP connections because Apple's External Accessory framework allows your app unlimited background time.
 1. If you have a media SDL app, audio will not play on the emulator.
 Only production IAP connections are currently able to play audio because this happens over the standard Bluetooth / USB system audio channel.
-1. You cannot connect to any of our open-source emulators using a USB cord or Bluetooth because Apple's (MFi Program)[https://mfi.apple.com/MFiWeb/getFAQ.action#4-6] is confidential and can not be used in open source projects.
+1. You cannot connect to any of our open-source emulators using a USB cord or Bluetooth because Apple's [MFi Program](https://mfi.apple.com/MFiWeb/getFAQ.action#4-6) is confidential and can not be used in open source projects.

 ### iAP Production Transport
 1. Make sure to use the default `SDLLifecycleConfiguration`.